51 Stalling & Spinning

 General Flow Physics of Stall

 At higher angles of attack before stall, the adverse pressure gradients produced on the wing’s upper surface result in a progressive increase in the thickness of the boundary layer.
-The effect of this is to cause some deviation from the linear lift versus angle of attack behavior, manifest at first by a “rounding” of the lift curve, as shown previously.
+This causes some deviation from the linear lift versus angle of attack behavior, manifest at first by a “rounding” of the lift curve, as shown previously.
 With a further increase in the angle of attack, the flow will separate from the upper surface, causing a stall.

 On many wings and airfoils, the onset of a stall occurs gradually with an increasing angle of attack, as shown in the figure below, called a trailing edge stall.
-But on other wings, particularly those with sharper leading edges, such as those found on high-speed aircraft, flow separation may occur quite suddenly on reaching a critical angle of attack, usually referred to as a leading-edge type of stall.
+However, on other wings, particularly those with sharper leading edges found on high-speed aircraft, flow separation may occur quite suddenly up edges, such as on reaching a critical angle of attack, usually referred to as a leading-edge type of stall.

 After the stall, much less lift is generated on the wing, and drag is substantially greater.
-Also, under these separated flow conditions, steady flow no longer prevails with turbulence being shed into the wake, i.e., which manifests as a form of buffeting.
+Also, under these separated flow conditions, steady flow no longer prevails, with turbulence being shed into the wake, which manifests as buffeting.
 For example, measurements on stalled wings in the wind tunnel will generally show large fluctuating forces and pitching moments when the flow separates.

 Two-Dimensional Stall Characteristics